ardanlabs/gotraining/README.md

 ## Pricing

-Day training classes are at $2,500 USD a day plus travel expenses.
+Full Day training classes are at $2,500 USD a day plus travel expenses.
+Corporate and group sponsors can have as many students in the class as they like.
+I recommend limiting it to 25 students or less.

 Hour training classes are used for workshops and exclude time for working through the exercises.
 Email for workshop pricing.